elicia4/linux_notes/README.md

 # notes-on-bash
-I sum up guides on bash here :)
+A collection of notes on various bash guides.

 Noted are being taken on:
 1. "Bash Scripting on Linux" video series by "Learn Linux TV", the notes are